 The subject matter of the contract is the provision of the configuration and modules selected by the Customer as Software-as-a-Service (hereinafter referred to as "ACCESS TO THE SERVICE") from Kenjo for use via the Internet as described in the offer.

-(2) The respective current scope of functions of the SOFTWARE results from its current service description on the website of the provider.
+(1) The current scope of functions of the ACCESS TO THE SERVICE results from the description on the Kenjo website at https://www.kenjo.io/pricing as well as the configuration and number of employees selected by the Customer.

 5. ALLOCATION OF STORAGE SPACE

-(4) The customer undertakes not to store any content on the storage space, the provision, publication or use of which violates applicable law or agreements with third parties.
+(2) The Customer is obliged to not store any content on the storage space whose provision, publication or use violates applicable law or agreements with third parties.

-(8) The release of the data takes place by transmission via a data network.
-The customer is not entitled to receive the software suitable for the use of the data.
+(3) A release of data - to be requested within 14 days from the end of the contract – takes place via transmission via a data network.
+The Customer is not entitled to receive the software suitable for the use of the data.

-(9) The Provider is neither entitled to a right of retention nor the statutory lessor's lien (§ 562 BGB) with regard to the Customer's data.
+(4) Kenjo is neither entitled to a right of retention nor the legal lien (§ 562 BGB) with regard to the Customer's data.